jaqubm/gravitySimulator/README.md

 # Gravity Simulator

-Simulating gravity for Particles and gravitySources with collisions using SFML library in C++
+Gravity Simulator for Particles and GravitySources with collisions using SFML library in C++

 ## Tech Stack